syncfusion-content/uwp-docs/uwp/DataGrid/Editing.md

 {% endtabs %}

-N> Enter and Tab keys are always handled by SfDataGrid only.
+N> Enter and Tab keys are always handled by Data Grid only.

 ## How to